michael-allen-personal/nvim/README.md

 For obsidian, see if there is a good way to quickly import a template into a file in nvim

 Look into how I could use the surround plugin to do bold/italics surround in .md files

+Spellcheck suggestion menu like autocomplete?

+Annoying behavior for Obsidian note references, its leaving weird artifacts behind after suggesting, and the second letter is always being replaced for some weird reason and I have to go back and fix it every time